jasonberrytn/azure-network-protocols/README.md

 <p>
 In Windows C:\ drive right click the folder-->hover to Properties-->Click on the Sharing Tab-->Click on Share from the Sharing tab-->Type Domain Users in the bar above the name and permission level.

 There will be a drop down menu that will allow you to select the permission level for your domain users.
-Check "Read" for the read-access folder, "Read/Write" for the write-access folder, and uncheck read/write and read for the no-access folder.
+Check "Read" for the read-access folder, "Read/Write" for the write-access folder.
+Instead of adding domain users in the no-access folder, we will use domain admins instead and provide them with "Read/Write" access.
+This will give normal users no access to that folder.

 We will go to the client PC and check folders for access in the following steps.
 </p>